 In times of mutual confidence, people of high rank come in close contact with the lowly quite simply and without boasting of their wealth.
 This is not due to the force of circumstances but corresponds with their inmost sentiment.
 The approach is made quite spontaneously, because it is based on inner conviction.
+Six in the fifth place means:

-The sovereign I

-Gives his daughter in marriage.
+The sovereign I Gives his daughter in marriage.

-This brings blessings

 And supreme good fortune.